Nozbe/WatermelonDB/docs/Relation.md

 # Relations

-`Relation` objects represent one record point to another — such as the author (`User`) of a `Comment`, or the `Post` the comment belongs to.
+A `Relation` object represents one record pointing to another — such as the author (`User`) of a `Comment`, or the `Post` the comment belongs to.

 ### Defining Relations

-There's two parts to defining a relation:
+There's two steps to defining a relation:

 1. A [**table column**](./Schema.md) for the related record's ID